-The country's political environment tended toward increasingly integrationaverse policies during the period under review.
+A part of the public has tended toward support for increasingly integrationaverse policies during the period under review.
 According to some observers, there is limited prospect for a more generous and liberal integration policy in the near term, as right-wing parties and voters are likely to oppose any such reforms.